Brian Fair: Personal life

+Fair is married and has a son and a daughter.
+Fair excerises regularly and is a fan of the Boston Celtics, usually wearing their jerseys during live shows.

 Fair is most known for his dreadlocks that have been known to be a large part of his stage show.
 He says he has kept them ever since making them when he was almost 16 years old.
 His locks are currently just shy of his six foot two frame, reaching down to his ankles and a couple inches from touching the ground; according to Fair they weigh over a pound.
-He uses them in a windmill fashion to whip fans during shows.
-He is also a proud fan of the Boston Celtics, wearing a jersey at many shows.
-Another commonality in his show is to stagedive, even though his locks frequently get pulled by fans.
+He uses them in a windmill fashion to whip fans during live shows.
 Fair says in an interview that he does get it caught and pulled by things often, including car doors, office chairs, light fixtures and guitar pedals.